sherpal/BattleForFlatland/README.md

 While in development, you can launch the `game-server-launcher.sc` script using [ammonite](http://ammonite.io/).
 Simply issue the
 `amm game-server-launcher.sc`
 command.
-If you're on Windows, you'll need to (for example) use a docker container with linux and ammonite.
-If you don't, it's not a big deal, and you'll see a message saying what to copy-paste in an sbt shell.
+If you're on Windows, it seems that [this trick](https://github.com/lihaoyi/Ammonite/issues/119#issuecomment-595419102) will make ammonite work.
+If not, it's not a big deal, and you'll see a message saying what to copy-paste in an sbt shell.
 Something like

 ```
 Could not reach game-server-launcher, fall back to manual launch: